 In the misty rain.

-Fortunately, marinated cauliflower is super easy to make (because we go through a lot of it).
+Fortunately, marinated cauliflower is super easy to make (because we go through so much of it).

-- Cut the cauliflower into bite-sized pieces and put them into a bowl with a lid that seals tightly.
+- Cut the cauliflower into bite-sized pieces and put in a bowl with a lid that seals tightly.

-- Pour in enough red wine vinaigrette to mostly cover the cauliflower.
+- Pour in enough red wine vinaigrette to cover most of the cauliflower.

-- Seal the bowl shut, and put it in the refrigerator.
+- Seal the bowl shut and place in the refrigerator.